 Make a Stop at Kastellet Fort

 Kastellet Fort is a military base in the city.
 It houses the only remaining working windmill in Copenhagen.
 There are walking trails and it was fairly empty so it’s a nice place to unwind and relax.

-Day Three: Amalienborg Palace, Nyhavn, Christianborg Palace Tower and Tivoli Gardens
+Day Three: Amalienborg Palace, Nyhavn, Christianborg Palace Tower and Nyhavn

 We were supposed to return our bikes in the morning but we had so much fun the day before and it was so easy getting around we decided to keep them for another day.

 Visit Amalienborg Palace to Watch the Changing of the Guards